 Exposure and Engagement

-Prior literature suggests that news exposure has both ‘trait-like’ and ‘state-like’ properties (Weeks & Lane, 2020), and our study design allows us to include both.
+Our study was explicitly designed to capture incidental exposure on both the trait- and state-levels, in order to better understand this phenomenon at differing levels of stability and context-dependence (Weeks & Lane, 2020).
 On the trait-like side, total exposure to political information was measured with six questionnaire items asking respondents how often in the past week they have encountered the following types of information (0 = Never and 4 = Several times a day): information critical of a candidate they support; information critical of a candidate they oppose; information supportive of a candidate they support; information supportive of a candidate they oppose; information that disagrees with their political views; and information that agrees with their political views (c.f., Weeks et al., 2017).
 These items were averaged for each respondent, and the resulting scale is reliable (Cronbach’s alpha = .96).
 The variable has a mean of 1.8 (SD = 1.3).

 It is important to clarify whether exposure was incidental (Nanz & Matthes, 2022).
 Therefore, immediately after answering the above battery of questions, respondents were asked a follow-up question: “On social media, some people intentionally search for news or political information, but others come across such information accidentally.
 What about you?”
 (0 = Always intentionally and 4 = Always accidentally).
-To create a measure of incidental exposure, this item was multiplied by the total exposure scale, and then the square root was calculated to maintain the original 5-point metric.
-The variable has a mean of 1.5 (SD = 1.1).
+To create a measure of trait incidental exposure, this item was multiplied by the total exposure scale, and then the square root was calculated to maintain the original 5-point metric.
+This variable has a mean of 1.5 (SD = 1.1) and captures a general (i.e., trait-like) tendency to encounter news incidentally.

 The state-like measures were centered on the embedded story stimuli.
 Once shown the story, respondents were asked whether they had seen it on Facebook.
 A follow-up question asked whether they had seen it on some other social media platform, and answers to these two items were recoded so that 1 = Exposed and 0 = Not exposed.
 Approximately 42% of the sample reported story exposure.
-Respondents who reported story exposure were asked additional follow-up questions, including those for the ‘state-like’ measures of incidental exposure (“When you say the story, were you purposefully seeking information on this topic?
+Respondents who reported story exposure were asked additional follow-up questions, including those for the state incidental exposure (“When you say the story, were you purposefully seeking information on this topic?
 1 = Purposeful and 0 = Incidental; 54% of subset and 23% of full sample said ‘purposeful’) and engagement (“When you saw the story, did you engage in any of the following activities?: click on the story; scan the headline of the story; read the entire story; seek out additional information about the topic; comment on the post; discuss the story; and share the story; 1 = Yes and 0 = No; responses were summed for each respondent; Cronbach’s alpha = .79; Min. = 0 and Max. = 7, M = 3.5, SD = 2.2).
 A high-effort engagement variable was created to isolate those activities that relatively higher amounts of cognitive or behavioral effort, including information seeking, commenting, discussing, and sharing (Cronbach’s alpha = .76; Min. = 0, Max. = 4, M = 1.5, SD = 1.5).

 News Attraction